authzforce/core/README.md

 1. *catalogLocation*: location of the XML catalog (optional, required only if using one or more XML-schema-defined PDP extensions): used to resolve the PDP configuration schema and other imported schemas/DTDs, and schemas of any PDP extension namespace used in the configuration file.
 You may use the [catalog](pdp-engine/src/main/resources/catalog.xml) in the sources as an example.
 This is the one used by default if none specified.
 1. *extensionXsdLocation*: location of the PDP extensions schema file (optional, required only if using one or more XML-schema-defined PDP extensions): contains imports of namespaces corresponding to XML schemas of all XML-schema-defined PDP extensions to be used in the configuration file.
 Used for validation of PDP extensions configuration.
 The actual schema locations are resolved by the XML catalog parameter.
 You may use the [pdp-ext.xsd](pdp-testutils/src/test/resources/pdp-ext.xsd) in the sources as an example.

+As a result of `getInstance(...)`, you get an instance of `PdpEngineConfiguration`.

+##### Evaluating Requests in AuthzForce native model (most efficient)
-As a result of `getInstance(...)`, you get an instance of `BasePdpEngine` with which you can evaluate a XACML Request directly by calling the `evaluate(Request...)` methods; or you can evaluate a decision request (more precisely an equivalent of a Individual Decision Request as defined by the XACML Multiple Decision Profile) in AuthzForce's more efficient native model by calling `evaluate(ImmutablePdpDecisionRequest)` or (multiple decision requests with `evaluate(List<ImmutablePdpDecisionRequest>)`).
-In order to build a `ImmutablePdpDecisionRequest`, you may use the request builder returned by `BasePdpEngine#newRequestBuilder(...)`.
+You can pass the `PdpEngineConfiguration` to `BasePdpEngine(PdpEngineConfiguration)` constructor in order to instantiate a PDP engine.
+With this, you can evaluate a decision request (more precisely an equivalent of a Individual Decision Request as defined by the XACML Multiple Decision Profile) in AuthzForce's native model by calling `evaluate(DecisionRequest)` or (multiple decision requests with `evaluate(List)`).
+In order to build a `DecisionRequest`, you may use the request builder returned by `BasePdpEngine#newRequestBuilder(...)`.
 Please look at the Javadoc for more information.

+##### Evaluating Requests in XACML/XML format
+You can pass the `PdpEngineConfiguration` to `PdpEngineAdapters#newXacmlJaxbInoutAdapter(PdpEngineConfiguration)` utility method to instantiate a PDP supporting XACML 3.0/XML (core specification) format.
+You can evaluate such XACML Request by calling the `evaluate(...)` methods.

+##### Evaluating Requests in XACML/JSON format
+To instantiate a PDP supporting XACML 3.0/JSON (JSON Profile) format, you may reuse the test code from [PdpEngineXacmlJsonAdapters](pdp-io-xacml-json/src/test/java/org/ow2/authzforce/core/pdp/io/xacml/json/test/PdpEngineXacmlJsonAdapters.java).

+##### Logging
 Our PDP implementation uses SLF4J for logging so you can use any SLF4J implementation to manage logging.
-As an example, we use logback for testing, so you can use [logback.xml](pdp-testutils/src/test/resources/logback.xml) as an example for configuring loggers, appenders, etc.
+The CLI executable includes logback implementation, so you can use logback configuration file, e.g. [logback.xml](pdp-testutils/src/test/resources/logback.xml), for configuring loggers, appenders, etc.

+##### Java 8+ external schema access restriction (workaround)
 If you are using **Java 8**, make sure the following JVM argument is set before execution:
 `-Djavax.xml.accessExternalSchema=http`